JakeGrainger/SpatialMultitaper.jl/docs/src/60-generic_fft.md

 highest_freq = 2.5
 freq = fftshift(fftfreq(n, 2highest_freq))
 ```
-Let `n` be the number of frequencies and `N` be the highest frequency.
+Let `n` be the number of wavenumbers and `N` be the highest wavenumber.
-We construct frequencies of the form
+We construct wavenumbers of the form
 ```math
     \{-\lceil n/2\rceil, \ldots, \lfloor n/2\rfloor - 1\} \times \frac{2N}{n}
 ```